Warner Baxter: Personal life

-He was a close friend of William Powell, with whom he had starred in three silent films, the best of which was "The Great Gatsby" now considered lost.
+Baxter was a close friend of William Powell, with whom he had starred in three silent films, the best of which was The Great Gatsby now considered lost.
 He was at Powell's side when Jean Harlow died in 1937.
 His friendship with Ronald Colman was perhaps even deeper.
-While tennis and the film industry were the origins of their friendship going back to their earlier days at Paramount Studios, Colman and his wife Benita Hume named Baxter and Tim McCoy as godfathers to their daughter, Juliet Benita Colman, at her christening in 1944.
+While tennis and the film industry were the origins of their friendship going back to their earlier days at Paramount Studios, Colman and his wife Benita Hume named Baxter and Tim McCoy as godfathers to their daughter Juliet Benita Colman at her christening in 1944.
 Juliet Colman's biography of her father describes in detail the very private social circle of cocktails, dinner and games of tennis or poker held between her father's Hollywood house at 2092 Mound Street above and behind the Castle Argyle, and Baxter's home on South Beachwood Drive.

 When not acting, Baxter was an inventor who co-created a searchlight for revolvers in 1935, which allowed a shooter to more clearly see a target at night.
 He also developed a radio device that allowed emergency crews to change traffic signals from two blocks away, providing them with safe passage through intersections.
 He financed the device's installation at a Beverly Hills intersection in 1940.

 Death

-Baxter suffered from arthritis for several years, and in 1951, he underwent a lobotomy as a last resort to ease the chronic pain.
-On May 7, 1951, he died of pneumonia at age 62 and was interred in Forest Lawn Memorial Park Cemetery in Glendale, California.
-His grave is located in a gated and locked private section, Garden of Memory.
-His bronze headstone has a reproduction of his signature.
-The remaining inscription is in the handwriting of his wife, Winifred Bryson Baxter.
+Baxter suffered from arthritis for several years, as well as a chronic illness which caused eating difficulties and induced malnutrition.
+In 1951, he underwent a lobotomy as a last resort to ease the chronic pain.
+On May 7, 1951, he died of pneumonia at age 62 and was interred in Forest Lawn Memorial Park Cemetery in Glendale, California in a private funeral service described as markedly reminiscent of the film capital's earlier days.
+Among his pallbearers were friends Ronald Colman and William Powell.
+He left all his property to his wife.

-Warner Leroy Baxter's death certificate stated the following: He died at his residence on May 7, 1951, at 5:50 pm, 911 North Roxbury Drive, Beverly Hills, California.
-The informant was Philip M. Schiefer (his manager).